 Strong relationships are formed with children, each other, parents and other professionals.
-The environment provides an inclusive practice that is mainly well organised, which helps children in the main to make good progress in their learning and development.
-Documentation is good and regularly reviewed and there are procedures to ensure the health and safety of the children.
-However, some are not accurately followed.
-The self-evaluation process is developing and has identified some good areas for improvement.
+The environment provides an inclusive practice that is mainly well organised which helps children to make good progress in their learning and development.
+Documentation is detailed but not always kept on the premises, and it is regularly reviewed.
+There are generally good procedures to ensure the health and safety of the children.
+The self-evaluation process is developing and has identified some purposeful areas for improvement.